Lately there have been some

 Arizona Diamondbacks

-Los Angeles Dodgers of Los
+Los Angeles Dodgers of Los Angeles

 San Francisco Giants